mateusz-uran/mateusz-uran/README.md

 ### Hi there 👋
 IT engineer with specialization of web development.
-I'm familiar with technologies such as spring-boot for backend.
+I'm familiar with technologies such as spring boot for backend.
 At the frontend, I feel comfortable in React but I'm also learning Agnular.
-I want to become fullstack developer so technologies like SQL, Docker are known to me.
+I want to become fullstack developer so technologies like SQL, Docker or Kubernetes are known to me.

 #### ⚡ Technologies <br />